elixir-lang/elixir-lang.github.com/_posts/2024-12-19-elixir-v1-18-0-released.markdown

   * **sound** - the types inferred and assigned by the type system align with the behaviour of the program

   * **gradual** - Elixir's type system includes the `dynamic()` type, which can be used when the type of a variable or expression is checked at runtime.
-In the absense of `dynamic()`, Elixir's type system behaves as a static one
+In the absence of `dynamic()`, Elixir's type system behaves as a static one

   * **developer friendly** - the types are described, implemented, and composed using basic set operations: unions, intersections, and negation (hence it is a set-theoretic type system)